relativitydev/file-migration-cli/README.md

 <details><summary>View remote server paths</summary>

-The Transfer CLI supports both absolute and relative paths.
-The Transfer CLI leverages path resolvers used by the underlying TAPI architecture to adapt paths from one format to another.
+The  File Migration CLI supports both absolute and relative paths.
+The File Migration CLI leverages path resolvers used by the underlying TAPI architecture to adapt paths from one format to another.
 It supports the following path architecture:

  * **On-premises Relativity** - supports UNC paths.
 For more information, see [Absolute paths used by on-premises Relativity](#absolute-paths-used-by-on-premises-Relativity).
 * **RelativityOne** - supports only UNIX-style relative paths, because it is deployed on Aspera.
-By default, the Transfer CLI can resolve UNC paths to relative paths for backwards compatibility.
+By default, the File Migration CLI can resolve UNC paths to relative paths for backwards compatibility.
 See [UNIX-style relative paths used by RelativityOne](#unix-style-relative-paths-used-by-RelativityOne).

 ### Absolute paths used by on-premises Relativity
 An absolute UNC path is a fully qualified domain name (FQDN).
 The following absolute path represents a _Temp_ folder in a workspace with the identifier 1027541.